Thamoray/Job-Board-/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-* Development of a web application allowing the managment of internal projects and resources.
+### Development of a web application allowing the managment of internal projects and resources.
 Contributors can submit ideas to the Digital Factory.
 DF administrator(s) can validate submitted ideas to be launched as project.

+#### Solution : SharePoint online, React.js, Flexbox Grid, Azure DevOps

-• Needs analysis of the management concerned
+* Needs analysis of the management concerned
-• Establish the logical model of the application
+* Establish the logical model of the application
-• Development of a personalized WebPart with React.js
+* Development of a personalized WebPart with React.js
-• Unit tests
+* Unit tests
-• Deployment of the application on SPFx
+* Deployment of the application on SPFx

 ![Image of Yaktocat](https://zupimages.net/up/20/40/68j2.png)